jeffpar/basicdos/demos/index.md

 The wide and skinny demos are configured with borders.
 A double-wide border indicates which session has keyboard focus.
 Use **SHIFT-TAB** to toggle focus.

-BASIC-DOS development was performed on this [PC XT Development Machine](dev/).
+BASIC-DOS development was performed on this PC XT [Development Machine](dev/).
+A [Dual Monitor Development Machine](dual/dev/) is available, too.

-There's also a [blog](blog/), but I haven't been keeping it up-to-date with development.
+There's also a [blog](blog/), but I've been doing a poor job keeping it up-to-date.
+There's just too much code to write and test.